xdevguild/buildo-begins/README.md

 - `buildo-begins create-sft` - create a new SFT with initial quantity, assets, attributes, etc.
 - `buildo-begins send-sft` - send SFT tokens

+#### NFT operations (will be more...)

+- `buildo-begins issue-nft` - issue a new NFT collection
+- `buildo-begins set-sepacial-roles-nft` - set special roles for NFT
+- `buildo-begins create-nft` - create a new NFT, assets, attributes, etc.
+- `buildo-begins send-nft` - send NFT token

 #### Meta ESDT operations (will be more...)
 - `buildo-begins send-meta-esdt` - send Meta ESDT tokens